wassname/repr-preference-optimization/README.md

 #### Hypothesis Formulation

-Ss we do not know how an LLM stores it's internal states, these experiments represent hypotheses about how best to represent and intervene in an tranformers internal states.
+As we do not know how an LLM stores it's internal states, these experiments represent hypotheses about how best to represent and intervene in an transformer's internal states.

 What's our technical hypothesis?